catseyess/elevencats/README.md

 The dataset represents in three different types: CSV,Excel and JSON,which are located at Enterprise-Registration-Data/csv,Enterprise-Registration-Data/xls and Enterprise-Registration-Data/json respectively.

-The order of 10 items in CSV and Excel is:name,code,registrationDay,character,legalRepresentative,capital,businessScope,province,city,address.
+The order of 10 items in CSV and Excel are :

+name,code,registrationDay,character,legalRepresentative,capital,businessScope,province,city,address.
 And the record in the JSON file is represented as below:

 ```json
 {